Series finale of The Colbert Report: Synopsis

 The episode opens during the ending of that day's episode of The Daily Show, with Jon Stewart checking in with Stephen to "toss over" the show (a discontinued practice used earlier in the series run).
 Colbert does not directly acknowledge it being the final episode, but he quickly has Jimmy start The Colbert Report, abruptly ending The Daily Show without closing credits or a Moment of Zen.
-He started the show with a quip: "If this is your first time tuning into The Colbert Report, I have some terrible news."
+He starts the show with a quip: "If this is your first time tuning into The Colbert Report, I have some terrible news."

-The first segment begins with a news story about a truck from Mark I Plumbing now being used as an anti-aircraft gun in Syria.
+The first segment begins with a news story about a truck from Mark I Plumbing being used as an anti-aircraft gun in Syria.
 Colbert continues by announcing the winners of the auction for his desk and fireplace set from the show's one-on-one interview area, which collectively accumulated a total of $313,420 for the Yellow Ribbon Fund and DonorsChoose.
 He then starts the final installment of "The Wørd" segment with "Same to You, Pal", including a series of clips features memorable moments and ventures done by Stephen over the past nine years.

 After returning from a commercial break, Stephen begins the final installment of "Cheating Death with Dr. Stephen T. Colbert, D.F.A."
 The opening of the segment deviates right away when "Grimmy" tries to kill Stephen after watching him cheat in their chess match.
 Colbert draws his pistol Sweetness and kills "Grimmy" on the spot, throwing his pistol into the crowd with a fan getting it, leaving him without a guest and making him immortal.
 Returning from another commercial break, Stephen explains he was going to say goodbye before ending the series, but now that he has become immortal, he realizes it would be meaningless and begins singing the song "We'll Meet Again."
 Soon after, he is immediately joined by Jon Stewart; as the song proceeds, the studio continues to fill rapidly with several recognizable figures who have been involved in the show throughout its run.